hackclub/hackclub/playbook/workshops/dodge/linear_player_movement.md

 > ![](img/t3_add_code.gif)

 ![](img/challenge.png) **Challenge**: Can you try making it move in the other direction?
-Once you've tried it, you can look at the solution [here] (https://gist.githubusercontent.com/jonleung/1810b2b784d8afd87f59/raw/8181b9e9df7ec7adb7366f80e7cda316dc61a1ba/anwer.js).
+Once you've tried it (or if you have decided not to at all), you can look at the solution [here] (https://gist.githubusercontent.com/jonleung/1810b2b784d8afd87f59/raw/8181b9e9df7ec7adb7366f80e7cda316dc61a1ba/anwer.js).